-Self-assessment.
-The Supervisory Board assesses its work in accordance with recommendation D.13 GCGC 2019/2020 and reports on this in its statement on corporate governance.
-In financial year 2020, this assessment took the form of an anonymized survey created by the Chair of the Audit Committee in collaboration with a member of Process Optimization and Compliance department.
+Self-Assessment.
+The Supervisory Board assesses its work in accordance with recommendation D.12 GCGC 2022 and reports on this in its Statement on Corporate Governance.
+In financial year 2022, this assessment took the form of an anonymized survey created by the Chair of the Audit Committee in collaboration with a member of the Data Protection and Compliance department.
 All the members of the Supervisory Board participated in the survey.

-Further details concerning the work of the Supervisory Board during the reporting period can be found in the Supervisory Board Report in the 2020 Annual Report.
+Further details concerning the work of the Supervisory Board during the reporting period can be found in the Supervisory Board report in the 2022 annual report.